It's nearly the start of school — it's also crunch time to prepare your school's digital marketing strategies for the new academic year.

 2. Create a social media plan

-- Make a commitment to a # of posts per week per network
+- Make a commitment to a number of posts per week, per channel

 - Map out important events that need to be promoted